E-commerce

 • Listening bias: only public reviews or support tickets are read, while other segments (silent buyers, abandoned carts) remain invisible.

-• No closing loop: customers do not know whether their comment was useful; they stop responding.
+• No closing loop: customers do not know whether their comment was used; they stop responding.

 Salesforce documentation on consumer reports (Connected Customer and related work) emphasizes the idea that experience is a continuous signal: your implementation must therefore be a process, not an event.

-Collection channels: strengths and limits
+Collection channels: strengths and limitations

 Channel